heroiclabs/nakama-js/README.md

 yarn workspace <workspace> run build && yarn workspace <workspace> publish --access=public
 ```

+You can use `yarn foreach <cmd>` to do this for each NPM package distributed by this repository.

 ### License

 This project is licensed under the [Apache-2 License](https://github.com/heroiclabs/nakama-js/blob/master/LICENSE).